Coreopsirian/school-registrar/README.md

 - Session-based authentication checked on every page
 - Role based access like superadmin-only pages
 - Simply designed for **intranet deployment** so sensitive student data stays on-premises
-- Compliant with RA 10173 (Data Privacy Act) intent; no third-party data exposure
+-  In compliance with RA 10173 (Data Privacy Act), we ensure no data exposure by hosting this on localhost and using prepared statements

 ## Out of Scope/ Limitations

 - No student attendance tracking (teacher attendance only)
 - No grade/marks recording or report card generation
-- No financial/ Payment Syste,
+- No financial/ Payment System
-- No Form 137 printing
-- No email notifications
 - Sections are currently fixed

 ## Setup Instructions

 ### You need the ff.
-(XAMPP (Apache + MySQL), PHP)
+(XAMPP [Apache + MySQL], PHP)

 1. Open your VSCode and go to C:\xampp\htdocs\
-2. On your VSCode terminal type git clone https://github.com/novadar-star/school-registrar.git 3.Extract the folder and make sure you're inside this (C:\xampp\htdocs\school-registrar\)
+2. On your VSCode terminal and type git clone https://github.com/novadar-star/school-registrar.git 3.Extract the folder and make sure you're inside this (C:\xampp\htdocs\school-registrar\)
 3. Start Apache and MySQL in XAMPP.
 4. Click shell and type mysql -u root.
 Type use school_registrar.